Robust ab initio predictions for dimensionless ratios of E2 and radius observables. II. Estimation of E2 transition strengths by calibration to the charge radius: Convergence illustration: Calibration to the quadrupole moment and radius in

 Turning now to the present transition of interest, the calculated $B(E2; 5/2^-\rightarrow 3/2^-)$ is shown in Fig.~\ref{fig:be2-norm-comparison-scan-9be}~(second row).
 For the results obtained with the Daejeon16 interaction [Fig.~\ref{fig:be2-norm-comparison-scan-9be}(d)], this quantity likewise shows some indication of shouldering in the lower portion of the $\hw$ range shown, as well as some slight indication of compression with increasing $\Nmax$ in the shouldering region.
-Again, there is no way to read off the true, converged value from these results with any confidence.
+Again, there is no way to read off the true, converged value directly from these results with any confidence.
 Regarding the other, harder interactions, there is little sign of convergence (either compression of the curves or shouldering) in the calculated $B(E2)$ for JISP16 [Fig.~\ref{fig:be2-norm-comparison-scan-9be}(e)] and essentially none for the bare LENPIC interaction [Fig.~\ref{fig:be2-norm-comparison-scan-9be}(f)].

 We begin our consideration of dimensionless ratios with $B(E2)/(eQ)^2$, a ratio involving only $E2$ matrix elements, as proposed in Ref.~\cite{caprio2022:8li-trans}.
 The calculated results for this ratio are shown for $\isotope[9]{Be}$ in Fig.~\ref{fig:be2-norm-comparison-scan-9be} (third row).
 (Calibrating to the experimental ground state quadrupole moment~\cite{stone2016:e2-moments} gives the scale shown at right.)
 The $\hw$ dependence seen in the $B(E2)$ [Fig.~\ref{fig:be2-norm-comparison-scan-9be} (second row)] is essentially eliminated in the ratio $B(E2)/(eQ)^2$, and convergence with $\Nmax$ is remarkably rapid.
 For the Daejeon16 results [Fig.~\ref{fig:be2-norm-comparison-scan-9be}(g)], the values obtained for successive $\Nmax$ differ by $\lesssim1.5\%$ even for the lowest $\Nmax$ shown.
-These Daejeon16 results lie just below the experimental ratio (square) and GFMC AV18+IL7 predictions~\cite{pastore2013:qmc-em-alt9} (cross) for the ratio, and just above (by $\approx5\%$) the $K=3/2$ rotational value [$B(E2)/(eQ)^2=75/(28\pi)\approx0.8526$] (asterisk).
+These Daejeon16 results lie just below the experimental ratio (square) and GFMC AV18+IL7 predictions~\cite{pastore2013:qmc-em-alt9} (cross) for the ratio, and just above (by $\approx5\%$) the $K=3/2$ rotational value [$B(E2)/(eQ)^2=75/(28\pi)\approx0.8526$] (asterisk).\footnote{All necessary relations~\cite{rowe2010:collective-motion} for calculating the rotational ratio may be found in footnotes~\ref{part1:fn:q-be2-rme} and~\ref{part1:fn:rot-reln} of Part~I.}